 14.)
 Anti-cataracts (can be measured) [Ref]

 But again, be careful.
-Find a product you can trust, and check back occasionally because we are going to add mangosteen to our salad dressings, but only after thoroughly testing them.
-If the recipes work out, I will help Simply the Best get mangosteen juice powder into their inventory.
-And I am currently writing a page dedicated to Mangosteen, because it is one important fruit that needs its own page, and, of course, I will document with studies all of its properties.
+Find a product you can trust, and check back occasionally because we are going to add mangosteen pericarp to our salad dressings, but only after thoroughly testing them.

 If you are insulin resistant, you are leptin resistant and vice versa.
 Cutting leptin resistance affects insulin resistance.
 It has been found that inflammation causes leptin resistance; or as the studies show, increased C-Reactive Protein leads to leptin resistance.
-The product Flexinol cuts CRP 50% and increases leptin sensitivity.
+The product Flexinol can cut CRP levels 50% in just one month, and it increases leptin sensitivity.

 After a meal, take a walk.
 It’s the best thing you can do for your body after a meal for many, many reasons; and take it from someone whose knee was injured, I miss my after-meal walks.